-NIBE’s Board of Directors assesses that all directors are independent of the company apart from the MD, Helene Richmond (as from 1 November 2019), who are both employed by the Group, and Georg Brunstam, due to his position in Melker Schörling AB, which is owned by one of the principal shareholders.
-Please see page 124 for a brief presentation of the directors of the company.
+NIBE’s Board of Directors assesses that all directors are independent of the company apart from the CEO and Georg Brunstam, due to his position in Melker Schörling AB, which is owned by one of the principal shareholders.
+Please see page 181 for a brief presentation of the directors of the company.

 The work of the Board is governed by formal rules of procedure adopted annually to regulate the decision-making processes within the company, authority to sign for the company, meetings of the Board and the duties of the Chairman of the Board.
 The Board of Directors has not otherwise distributed responsibilities among its members.
 However, some Board members are more familiar with certain matters than others due to their particular expertise and experience.

 The Board of Directors oversees the work of the MD/CEO and is responsible for ensuring that the organisation, management and administrative guidelines for the company’s funds are suitable for the purpose.
 The Board is also responsible for developing and monitoring the company’s strategies through plans and objectives, decisions on acquisitions, major investments, appointments to managerial positions and the continual supervision of operations during the year.
 In addition, the Board sets the budget and is responsible for the annual accounts.